Samir Nasri: 2013–14 season

 Nasri scored his first goal of the 2013–14 season in the match against Manchester United in a 4–1 win.
 On 5 November, he provided assists for goals by Sergio Agüero and Álvaro Negredo as City cruised by CSKA Moscow 5–2 to advance to the knockout stages of the Champions League for the first time in club history.
 On 1 December, Nasri scored twice in a 3–0 win over Swansea City.

 On 2 March 2014, Nasri scored the second goal as Manchester City defeated Sunderland 3–1 to win the 2014 League Cup final.
 For his performance in the final, Nasri received the Alan Hardaker Trophy, given to the Man of the Match.

 In a crucial Premier League match away to Everton on 3 May, Nasri provided the assist for Edin Džeko's game-winning goal as City came from behind to win 3–2 and go top of the table with two matches remaining.
 On 11 May, Nasri scored Manchester City's opening goal in a 2–0 defeat of West Ham United as the club won the 2013–14 Premier League title.

-2014–15 season
+Later years

-On 10 July 2014, Nasri signed a new five-year contract deal with Manchester City, which kept him at the club until 2017.
+Nasri signed a new five-year contract deal with Manchester City on 10 July 2014, which kept him at the club until 2017.

-2015–16 season

 On 22 November 2015, Manuel Pellegrini confirmed Nasri would miss four-to-five months of action because of a tendon injury sustained in training.
 On 10 April 2016, during his first match back from injury, he scored the match-winning goal against West Bromwich Albion as Manchester City won 2–1.

-Loan to Sevilla
+Sevilla (loan)

 On 31 August 2016, Nasri joined Spanish club Sevilla on a season-long loan deal.
+Having overcome muscular problems, he made his debut in La Liga nine days later in a 2–1 home win over Las Palmas, in which he completed over 90% of his 69 attempted passes and ran more distance than any player other than teammate Steven Nzonzi.

+Nasri played 30 games in all competitions and scored three goals during his spell at the Ramón Sánchez Pizjuán Stadium.
+He netted the only goal of a Champions League group win away to Dinamo Zagreb in the Champions League group stage, but was sent off in a 2–0 loss away to Leicester City in the second leg of the last 16.
+After the game, he accused opponent Jamie Vardy of diving to convince the referee to show a second yellow card; Vardy denied the accusation.